An Entropy-based Text Watermarking Detection Method: Related Work

-Watermark embedding can also be conducted during the LLM generation phase, either by modifying the token sampling or model logits. \citet{christ2023undetectable} introduced a technique that incorporates watermark message by predefining a random number sequence for sampling the tokens.
+\textbf{Text Watermarking for LLMs.} Watermark embedding can also be conducted during the LLM generation phase, either by modifying the token sampling or model logits. \citet{christ2023undetectable} introduced a technique that incorporates watermark message by predefining a random number sequence for sampling the tokens.
 To enhance resistance to text modifications, \citet{kuditipudi2023robust} utilized the Levenshtein distance in matching the text and numbers.
 For the latter, the most representative one that modifies the model logits is proposed by \citet{DBLP:conf/icml/KirchenbauerGWK23} based on previous tokens during text generation.
-There are a number of works proposed on top of this algorithm with enhanced performance in payload \cite{yoo2023advancing,wang2023towards}, robustness \cite{zhao2023provable,liu2023semantic,kirchenbauer2023reliability,ren2023robust} and unforgeability\cite{liu2023private,cryptoeprint:2023/1661}.
+There are a number of works proposed on top of this algorithm with enhanced performance in payload \cite{yoo2023advancing,wang2023towards}, robustness \cite{zhao2023provable,liu2024a,kirchenbauer2023reliability,ren2023robust,he2024can} and unforgeability \cite{liu2024an,cryptoeprint:2023/1661}.
 For example, \citet{yoo2023advancing} extends the method to a multi-bit setting. \citet{wang2023towards} proposed to utilize a proxy LLM for multi-bit message embedding.
-To increase robustness against editing attacks, \citet{zhao2023provable} proposed to set a universal green list during the generation process. \citet{liu2023semantic} proposed a different approach which utilizes the semantic meaning of previous generated text to determine the green lists.
-Also, to enhance the unforgeability of text watermark, \citet{liu2023private} introduced a neural network for text generation and detection.
+To increase robustness against editing attacks, \citet{zhao2023provable} proposed to set a universal green list during the generation process. \citet{liu2024a} proposed a different approach called SIR which utilizes the semantic meaning of previous generated text to determine the green lists.
+Inspired by \citet{liu2024a}, \citet{he2024can} firstly proposed the Crosslingual Watermark Removal Attack (CWRA), then offered X-SIR as a defense method against CWRA.
+Also, to enhance the unforgeability of text watermark, \citet{liu2024an} introduced a neural network for text generation and detection.
 In this work, we focus only on the detection of low-entropy texts. \citet{lee2023wrote} designed a selective watermark generation and detection approach for low-entropy code generation.
 However, it requires a human code dataset to help manually determine the entropy threshold.
+To sum up, there lacks an effective method to improve the low-entropy detection problem.